 You cannot override card spending controls created by Solaris with your own card spending controls.

 When creating a card spending control, you must specify the dimension of the control.
-Dimensions determine the type of control that is imposed on spending as well as the context to which this control applies.
-For example, The value of the dimension depends on the type of card spending control.
+Dimensions determine what kind of control to impose on spending.
+The value of the dimension depends on the type of card spending control.

 "dimension": [